All Products

 Method 4: Use an AccessKey pair and a RAM role

-The underlying logic of this method is to use an STS token to initialize a Credentials client.
-After you specify the Alibaba Cloud Resource Name (ARN) of a RAM role, the Credentials tool can obtain an STS token from STS.
-You can also use the setPolicy method to limit the permissions of the RAM role.
+The underlying logic of this method is to use an STS token.
+The Credentials tool can call the AssumeRole operation to obtain an STS token by specifying the ARN of a RAM role.

 import com.aliyun.credentials.Client;